 PCCLD recognizes that the skills and knowledge of its employees are critical to the Library's reputation of providing outstanding service.
-The educational assistance program encourages personal/professional development through formal education so that employees can maintain and improve job-related skills or enhance their ability to compete for reasonably attainable jobs within PCCLD.
+The educational assistance program encourages personal/professional development through formal education, licensure or certification so that employees can maintain and improve job-related skills or enhance their ability to compete for reasonably attainable jobs within PCCLD.